Welcome to our support page.

 Is there a cancellation fee if i leave part way through my contract?

 There is no fee if you leave in the first three months of your contract.
 If you decide to leave at a point after 3 months and before the contract term, there will be a fee charged.
 For residential customers this fee is $450 and reduces on a pro-rata basis over the contract term.
 For more information, please refer to the Critical Information Summary, which can be found on the Policies and Terms Page.

 How does the no lock-in/break/cancellation policy work?

 We are confident that you will enjoy our wireless broadband and it will meet your needs.
 We also know (and have seen) that it’s easy to make big promises and not deliver.
-Our no lock-in/break/cancellation policy is simple.
-When you sign up and start using our service, if for any reason you are not 100% happy, you can stop/cancel/terminate at any time in the first three months and you will not pay any fee to do so.
+For residential services there is a flat early termination fee of $450 that is reduced prorata for every month that you retain your service.

 Am I able to upgrade/downgrade plans once I've signed up?